Finding Joy: How to Thrive In the Pandemic Wall

 Remember when we first quarantined and we didn’t know what to do with ourselves before our puzzles arrived?
 And all of our sleep schedules were totally disrupted because we felt like 11-year-olds at a slumber party for some reason?
 Yeah, same.
 But sleep is one of my biggest priorities for staying sane whether we’re in a pandemic or not.

 If you don’t actively work on setting (and attempt to stick to) a sleep schedule, your whole day will definitely be hijacked.
-Thanks to our lovely Lemon, I was not-so-subtly-forced to accommodate early mornings.
+Thanks to our lovely Lemon, I was not so subtly forced to accommodate early mornings.
 I still haven’t gotten her to consistently sleep through every night.
-But because she does regularly wake up early, we’ve adjusted our sleep schedules to go to bed at a time that actually makes sense for her sunrise-playtime.
+But because she does regularly wake up early, we’ve adjusted our sleep schedules to go to bed at a time that makes sense for her sunrise playtime.

 Socialize.